devrimerduman/WireGuard-and-WGDasboard-Installer/README.md

 This script is provided "as is" with no warranty.
 Use it at your own risk and always review the code before executing on production systems.

 Created by Devrimer Duman

----

-Let me know if you want a `LICENSE` file or if you'd like to automatically push this to GitHub via terminal.